 Treasure Island home prices are not only among the most expensive in Florida, but Treasure Island real estate also consistently ranks among the most expensive in America.

-Treasure Island is a decidedly white-collar city, with fully 88.08% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Treasure Island is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Treasure Island who work in sales jobs (17.79%), management occupations (14.62%), and office and administrative support (10.29%).
+Treasure Island is a decidedly white-collar city, with fully 92.99% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Treasure Island is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Treasure Island who work in sales jobs (16.84%), management occupations (16.61%), and office and administrative support (12.67%).

 Also of interest is that Treasure Island has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.10% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Treasure Island telecommute to their jobs.
+Overall, about 14.72% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Treasure Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Treasure Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Treasure Island in 2010 was $48,552, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $194,208 for a family of four.
-However, Treasure Island contains both very wealthy and poor people as well.
+The per capita income in Treasure Island in 2018 was $62,952, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $251,808 for a family of four.

 The most common language spoken in Treasure Island is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German/Yiddish.